California already in throes of drought as summer looms

 Another serious consequence of the drought: the increased risk of wildfires, which is particularly worrying for authorities in a region that has been repeatedly devastated in recent years by massive forest blazes.

-The charred trees that dot the landscape around Lake Oroville are a stark reminder: Last year, more than 6,500 square miles (17,000 square kilometers) went up in flames in California alone, and 33 people were killed, including 15 at Berry Creek, not far from Oroville.
+The charred trees that dot the landscape around Lake Oroville are a stark reminder: Last year, more than 17,000 km² went up in flames in California alone, and 33 people were killed, including 15 at Berry Creek, not far from Oroville.

 This year, fires have already consumed five times more vegetation than at the same point in time in 2020.